-Press the ‘ESC’ key on the upper left side of your keyboard or click the gear icon in the upper right side corner of your screen
+Press the ‘ESC’ key on your keyboard, or click the gear icon in the upper right corner of your screen.

-Go to the ‘Settings’ menu, then click the ‘Crosshair’ tab
+Navigate to the ‘Settings’ menu, then select the ‘Crosshair’ tab.

-In the ‘Generals’ tab, click the download icon in the ‘Crosshair Profile’ part.
-It is the third button from the left after the trash bin and upload icons.
+In the ‘Crosshair Profile’ section within the ‘Generals’ tab, click the download icon.
+This icon is the third asson from the left, situated after the trash bin and upload icons.

-Copy the code of the crosshair you want to have.
+Copy the code of the crosshair you wish to use.

-During the match, you can also copy the crosshair settings of your teammates by making sure that the 'Spectated Player's Crosshair' setting is on, then use the in-game chat command "/cc" or "/crosshair copy" when spectating another player.
+You can also adopt the crosshair settings of your teammates in-game.
+To do this, first ensure that the 'Spectated Player's Crosshair' setting is enabled.
+Then, while spectating another player, use the in-game chat command "/cc" or "/crosshair copy".

 By Manually Adjusting Valorant crosshairs